 The local Berber name for the valley is Tagharat Ankrim, as the valley runs the course of the Ankrim river and is now a nature reserve where you are still allowed to camp freely.
-We spent a day in Paradise Valley on a day-trip from Taghazout on our recent family holiday, staying on Morocco’s Atlantic surfing coast, near Agadir and if you are in the area it’s once place you won’t want to miss.
+We spent a day in Paradise Valley near Agadir on a day-trip from Taghazout, staying on Morocco’s Atlantic surfing coast.
+If you are staying in the area it’s one place you won’t want to miss.

 I hope you enjoy my travel video below of our day at Paradise Valley, near Agadir in Morocco